Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 )

 = Attack on Modbus/TCP
 To modify a packet, the first step is to be on a #gls("mitm") position.
 This is done by using #gls("arp", long: false) poisoning as describe in @subj:attack:mitm-requirements.
-Once the attacker get all packets,
+Once the attacker get all packets, they have to be redirect to the Python (@stack:mitm-python) script for modification on the fly.
+To do that the attacker can use iptable to add a rules on his firewall.
+The idea is to put all the packets on a queue so that the Python script can retrieve and analyse them one by one. @code:mitm-iptable show how to use iptable (@stack:mitm-iptables) to put on queue `1` all packet destinated to the subnet `192.168.0.0./16`.
+#[
+  #figure(
+    align(left,
+      ```bash
+      sudo iptables -I OUTPUT -d 192.168.0.0/16 -j NFQUEUE --queue-num 1
+      ```
+    ),
+    caption: [Put packets on queue 1 with Iptables],
+  ) <code:mitm-iptable>
+]

 == Closer look on TCP
 #subject(